Finite Sample Inference in Incomplete Models: Introduction

 \section{Introduction}

 In this paper, we study a class of incomplete econometric models that combines (i) a restriction on the support of the random variables involved in the model specification, and (ii) a restriction on the distribution of those variables in the model, that the analyst cannot observe.
 The support restriction is implied by economic theory, and usually involves the implications of behavioral assumptions, equilibrium concepts and structural features of the economic environment.
-A game of perfect information with a pure strategy equilibrium concept, as in \cite{Jovanovic:89} and \cite{Tamer:2003} is a prime example.
+A game of perfect information with a pure-strategy equilibrium concept, as in \cite{Jovanovic:89} and \cite{Tamer:2003}, is a prime example.
 Other examples include models of choice with limited attention, as in \cite{BCMT:2021}, discrete choice with endogeneity, as in \cite{CRS:2011}, auction models, as in \cite{HT:2003}, network formation, as in \cite{dPRST:2018}, and structural vector autoregressions, as in \cite{GK:2021} and \cite{GKR:2021}. \cite{Molinari:2020} and \cite{CR:2020} provide comprehensive surveys of the literature on incomplete structural models.
+The procedure we propose in this paper applies to parametric incomplete structural models: Both the support restriction and the distribution of unobserved heterogeneity are known up to a finite-dimensional parameter vector.
+It is ill-suited to semiparametric extensions, where either the support restriction or the distribution of unobserved heterogeneity depends on an infinite-dimensional parameter.

-Incomplete structural models are called {\em incomplete} because the model structure does not predict a single data generating process for the observed variables for all values of the model parameter.
+Incomplete structural models are called {\em incomplete} because the model structure predicts a set of possible values for the outcome variables.
 Incompleteness arises because of multiple equilibria in games, unobserved heterogeneity in choice sets in limited attention models, interval predictions in auctions, and unknown sample selection mechanisms.
-Model incompleteness generally leads to partial identification, where more than one value of the model parameter could have given rise to the true data generating process for the observed variables.
+Model incompleteness generally leads to partial identification, where more than one value of the model parameter could have given rise to the true data-generating process for the observed variables.
 However, model incompleteness and partial identification are distinct concepts.